 Innovative Medical Education: Helping the Best Give their Best

-Established in 1981, the CUHK Faculty of Medicine has recently been rated fifth among the medical schools in Asia by Quacquarelli Symonds, and the youngest on the top 10 league.
+Established in 1981, CU Medicine has recently been rated 40th in world and 5th in Asia among the top medical schools by Quacquarelli Symonds, and the youngest in the top 10 league.
+With a mere 40 years of establishment, the Faculty has succeeded in becoming a world-recognized hub of excellence in education, research and service.
 The Faculty’s ranking success is reflective of its commitment to innovation, a trait that has made its mark on the Faculty’s curricular design and pedagogy.

 Nicole Phoebe Tanner (MBChB 2019) is ready to vouch for the Faculty’s ‘ability to embrace change, creativity and diversity’.
 Enrolled in the Bachelor of Medicine and Bachelor of Surgery (MBChB) programme, Nicole said that what she values most about the programme is ‘the space to be creative’.